darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 : - _create unique filename_: Automatically choose a unique new file name by appending an integer to the conflicting filename.

 : - _overwrite_: Automatically overwrite existing files.
-This option will present you with a confirmation dialog in order to protect you from accidental data loss. _(**Note:** This dialog is not presented per-file but as a one-off confirmation before the export job starts.)_
+This option will present you with a confirmation dialog in order to protect you from accidental data loss -- you can disable this in [preferences > security > ask before exporting in overwrite mode](../../../preferences-settings/security.md). _**Note:** This dialog is not presented per-file but as a one-off confirmation before the export job starts._

 : - _skip_: Do not export images where the destination filename already exists.